chef-partners/azure-chef-extension/README.md

 `run_list`: A run-list defines all of the information necessary for Chef to configure a node into the desired state.
 It is an ordered list of roles and/or recipes that are run in the exact order defined in the run-list.

-`autoUpdateClient` : Set this option to true to auto udpate chef extension version.
-By default it's set to false.
-Extension's Hotfix versions are auto-updated on the VM when the VM is restarted. for e.g.: A VM that has 1205.12.2.0, gets auto updated to 1205.12.2.1 when 1205.12.2.1 is published.
-This option should be set to true for updating the extension manually also.

-`deleteChefCofig`: Set deleteChefConfig option to true in publicconfig if you want to delete chef configuration files while update or uninstall.
-By default it is set to false.

-`uninstallChefClient`: Set uninstallChefClient option to true in publicconfig if you want to uninstall the chef client during chef extension uninstall.
-By default it's set to false

 `validation_key_format`: Specifies the format in which `validation_key` is set in the `privateconfig.config` file.
 Supported values are `plaintext` and `base64encoded`.
 Default value is `plaintext`.

 `bootstrap_version`: Set the version of `chef-client` that needs to get installed on the VM.
 This option is supported only for linux extension.